Dentures Springfield, OR

 When you think of dentures do you see an extremely old person with a sunken in face eating only soft foods?
 This is the traditional imagery many Mountain Stream Dental patients see when they hear dentures may be in their future.
 Lucky for you, the materials and methods used to design and craft partial and full dentures have dramatically improved.
-Skilled restorative dentist, Ben Naylor, DMD, and his Springfield dentistry team provide custom crafted, comfortable dental prosthetics to meet any patient need.
+Skilled dentist, Gerald Torgeson, and his Springfield dental team provide custom crafted, comfortable dental prosthetics to meet any patient need.
 Contact our team to find out more or schedule a tooth replacement consultation today.

 What are Partials?

 Partials, or partial dentures, are tooth replacement prosthetics that can be used to replace numerous missing teeth along an arch.
 A gum colored base material is molded to fit between remaining healthy teeth.
 The replacement teeth are anchored to these bases which snap into place connecting to surrounding, healthy tooth structures.
 Partials are crafted to fit snuggly without rubbing or irritating soft tissue or damaging remaining healthy teeth.

 Full dentures, like partials, are created by using a gum colored base to support a full row of replacement teeth.
 Unlike partial dentures, there aren’t surrounding teeth to anchor the denture in place.
 Instead, the base of full dentures is formed to fit against the gum line.
 Suction is created between the base material and gums.
 When dentures are properly formed, this suction is adequate to hold the prosthetic in place.
 Some patients also use a small amount of dentures adhesive.

 How Effective are Dental Implant Supported Dentures?